Agoric/documentation/main/guides/ertp/README.md

 However, these are not one-to-one relationships.
 There can be thousands or more `purses` or `payments` that hold Quatloos or any other `brand`.

-## Method Naming Structure

-ERTP methods use a template for their names.
-Knowing what a particular method name prefix represents can help you when reading code.
-For consistency, you may want to also use this template for your Agoric code.

-- `make<Foo>()`: Creates a new Foo object and returns only that object.
-- `make<Foo>Kit()`: Creates a new Foo object as well as other things.
-It returns some combination of useful things, usually including the new Foo object.
-But not always; sometimes Foo is conceptual, and, for example, instead of a single object, two facets are returned.
-- `create<Foo>()`: Creates a new Foo, but doesn't return it.
-- `get<Foo>()`: Returns a Foo that already exists.
-- `provide<Foo>()`: If Foo already exists, returns it.
-If not, it creates a new Foo and returns that.

 ## Life of Assets

 Let's look at some asset operation lifecycles.
 While it's very rare for an asset to be destroyed, as opposed to being